clajiness/qbop/README.md

 ### ENV variables for Docker Compose file

 1. `LOOP_FREQ:` This value, in seconds, determines how often the script runs.
 The default is `45`.
-This value is recommended by ProtonVPN
+This value is recommended by ProtonVPN.
 2. `REQUIRED_ATTEMPTS` The number of loops with a new forwarded port before updating OPNsense and qBit.
 The default is 3, min is 1, and max is 10.
 3. `PROTON_GATEWAY:` Default is `10.2.0.1`.
 Do not use http(s):// or a trailing slash.
 4. `OPN_INTERFACE_ADDR:` OPNsense Interface Address.
 Requires http(s):// and no trailing slash.